-In 2018, over 140 students traveled to Louisville, Kentucky to compete for gold, silver, and bronze medals in the categories of CNC Milling Specialist, CNC Technician, and CNC Turning Specialist.
+This year, SkillsUSA National Leadership and Student Conference is happening on June 24-28, 2019.
+Over 140 students will travel to Louisville, Kentucky to compete for gold, silver, and bronze medals in the categories of CNC Milling Specialist, CNC Technician, and CNC Turning Specialist.
 Student competitors represented forty states across the US.

 - A $4,000 scholarship for every gold medalist

 - A $3,000 scholarship for every silver medalist

 - A $2,000 scholarship for every bronze medalist

 - A $500 cash scholarship for every student competitor

 - A Skullcandy Hesh 3 Bluetooth headphone for every CNC student competitor